EduardoAy/Processing-uploaded-files-in-AWS/README.md

 _Eventbridge (Broker)_

 EventBridge is the broker that receives notifications from the S3 Bucket.
 In this pipeline, it was used to act as a trigger for a Glue Workflow.
-According to previous alignments, only the upload of new .csv files will be forwarded to Glue Workflow.
-Therefore, the rule in the broker is created as shown in the image below, specifying the bucket and the object suffix:
+Only the upload of new files (with file suffix specified) will be forwarded to Glue Workflow.

 Target: EventBridge must be configured to point to the Glue Workflow:

 _SQS (Queue Service)_